|

 and were introduced as a cap badge only.
 They were also utilised as a helmet badge in later years.
 After the

 mid 1930's, they were chrome plated.
-The cap badge has two lugs;
+The cap badge has two

-were made by K.G.
+(Sydney); some were made by K.G.
 Luke (Melb.) and were hallmarked.
 Scarce. c 1916 - 1954.

 Some officer's continued to wear these badges after to 1952 to denote their "seniority".
+Note: The original badges were NOT known to be marked "AMOR"

-NSW Police Queen's Crown "skeleton" chrome plated Cap or Helmet badge.
+NSW Police Queen's Crown "skeleton" chrome plated Cap or Helmet

+badge.
 Scarce.
-The cap badge has two lugs with
+The cap badge has two

-brace bar; the helmet badge has three lugs and a brace bar. c 1953-1972.
+lugs with brace bar; the helmet badge has three lugs and a brace bar. c 1953-1972.
+Note: Be aware of replicas.

 An oval shaped, black enamel and chrome "NSW Police" epaulette badge (pair) was also issued.
 Also